schadokar/schadokar.dev/content/posts/2021/create-a-task-list-in-html/index.md

 Create a `html-task-list` repository on the GitHub.
 You can name it anything.

-Open the terminal or cmd in the project and instantiate git init.
+Open the terminal or cmd in the project and instantiate `git init`.

 Stage and commit the code.